vitorp/grade_web_api/README.md

 ## Testing
 The following comand runs rspec inside a docker container:

 `docker-compose run --entrypoint "/bin/sh -c" web rspec`

+You can also swap rspec for any other command you would like to run.

+## Deploy
-## Pushing image to Heroku
+### Pushing image to Heroku
+Before deploying the application we need to build our image and send it to heroku registry.
+The following command builds and pushes the image:

 `heroku container:push web --recursive --context-path .`
-Since we keep dockerfile in another directory we need to use the recursive flag.
+Since we keep dockerfile in a nested directory we need to use the recursive flag.
 When using the `recursive` flag we need to set the context with the `context-path` flag

+### Release
+After pushing the image we just need it to release it with:

+`heroku container:release web`

 This README would normally document whatever steps are necessary to get the